lkrocken/FastGxC/README.md

 Extended data with FastGxC results on GTEx, OneK1K, and CLUES cohorts can be found [here](https://zenodo.org/record/5015123#.YNJ1WpNKjOR)

 # Package Installation and Dependencies
+FastGxC is an R package that can be loaded and used in any R environment.
-In order for FastGxC functions to run properly, the following packages are required and should be installed prior to using any FastGxC functions.
+In order for FastGxC to run properly, the following packages are required and should be installed in R prior to using any FastGxC functions.
 ```
 library(devtools)
 library(dplyr)